fzyzcjy/flutter_convenient_test/doc/blogs/save_time.md

-# Testing in Flutter: No more time-wasters
+# Rethink testing in Flutter: Reduce the time-wasters

-Write and debug tests easily, with full action history, time travel, screenshots, rapid re-execution, video records, retryability, interactivity, isolation, and more, via the open-sourced https://github.com/fzyzcjy/flutter_convenient_test.

-## Why (not) tests?

 We have all heard that testing is of crucial importance, and it has tons of benefits such as improving confidence and reducing bugs.
 However, end-to-end/integration tests in Flutter are often time-consuming to write, debug and maintain, and much time is wasted.
-Thus, testing is not a very pleasant piece of work and it is tempting to skip it.
-That is why this package is created - testing should be swift and easy.
+This makes testing not a very pleasant piece of work and it is tempting to skip it (at least for me :( ).
+Therefore, let us rethink it and try to reduce the time-wasters.

 ## Ideal vs (old) reality